 You will be advised not to touch the treated areas, lay down or do any exercise or heavy cleaning for 4 hours.

 Who is not suitable for this treatment?

-- Anyone allergic to any of the ingredients in Botox Cosmetic® (Botulinum Toxin A, Human Albumin, Sodium Chloride)
+- Anyone allergic to any of the ingredients in Botulinum Toxin A (Botox or Azzalure).
+(Botulinum Toxin A, Human Albumin, Sodium Chloride)

 - Skin infection at the injection site

 - Anyone who has disease affecting your muscles and nerves (i.e. Lambert-Eaton Syndrome, Myasthenia Gravis, Lou Gehrig’s disease)